NCCA/msccavepipelineandtdproject24-jack3761/README.md

 ## How to use

 With the installation complete, you can access the tools straight from the menu.
 In the menu there will be two options, USD Prim Importer and USD Animation Player.
+A video demonstrating to tool can be found [here](https://www.youtube.com/watch?v=yWvuUMFs3TI&ab_channel=JackPurkiss).

 ### USD Prim Importer